 Legal Process Outsourcing (LPOs) in India: Scope and Opportunities

 Legal Process Outsourcing (LPO) is a lesser known concept among the non-legal community.
 As soon as a person hears the term LPO, their mind immediately draws parallel to the better-known concept of BPO.
-Images of call centres filled with youngsters jabbering away on the phone in American accent flash across.
-LPO and BPO are conceptually similar.
-But in the matter of execution and qualification, LPO is a different world altogether.

-Qualification and skills required:
+Qualification and Skills Required

-LPOs require law graduates with a specific skill set.
+LPOs require Law graduates with a specific skill set:

 1. Law degree from a recognised university